hashicorp/enos/README.md

 The `build` workflow is run after PR merge to `main` and only if `version.go` is updated.
 The `build` workflow creates build artifacts for `Linux` and `Darwin` on `amd64` and `arm64` architectures.
 It also creates `rpm`, `deb` packages, and `Docker` images.
 All created artifacts are uploaded to GH workflow.
 It then calls the `validate` workflow which downloads the `linux/amd64` artifact and runs Lint, Unit, and Acceptance tests on it.

 ### CRT Workflow
-The `ci.hcl` is responsible for configuring the CRT workflow orchestration app.
+The `.release/ci.hcl` is responsible for configuring the CRT workflow orchestration app.
 The orchestration app will read this configuration and trigger common workflows from the CRT repo.
 These workflows are responsible for uploading the release artifacts to Artifactory, notarizing macOS binaries, signing binaries and packages with the appropriate HashiCorp certificates, security scanning, and binary verification.
 The `build` workflow is a required prerequisite as it is responsible for building the release artifacts and generating the required metadata.

 ### Enos Release
 Enos is made available as a Github release, via the `create_release` workflow.
 This workflow is manually triggered via the Github UI.
 It has three required inputs: the git SHA of the artifacts in Artifactory to be used in this release; the version number to be used in this release; and the Artifactory channel from which to download the release assets (this defaults to `stable`).
 It also has one optional input: a `pre-release` checkbox.
 If `pre-release` is selected, the release will be marked on the Github UI with a `pre-release` label and its tag will take the form `v<version>-pre+<first 5 characters of SHA>` i.e. `v0.0.1-pre+bd25a`.
 Regular release tags will take the form `v<version>` i.e. `v.0.0.1`.